latest nhpb_banner 1__compressed2

 Respite care is offered to primary caregivers, such as family members.
 Your agency on aging center can coordinate care, and it can even be regularly scheduled on a weekly or monthly basis.
 This provides the person providing care to have a short break from their duties.
 Respite care is also coordinated by Division of Services for Aging and Adults with Physical Disabilities, and they will help coordinate the service and settings across the state.

-Home Modification can pay for modifications or safety improvements to seniors and/or those with a disability.
-This Delaware program, and funds from it, can only be used for permanent homes and are also used only when no other funding source is available to the homeowners.
-So this is a last resort when there is not enough money from another source or government program to pay for the modifications.
+Free or low-cost Home Modification can pay for modifications or safety improvements to seniors over the age of 65 and/or those with a disability.
+This Delaware program, and government money from it, can only be used for permanent homes and are also used only when no other funding source is available to the homeowners.
+In addition, the senior benefits can include free home appliances that a senior may need for safe and efficient living.

 Minor chores and housekeeping may be able to help frail older persons, seniors or adults with physical disabilities.
 The service, which is done by trained housekeepers, will continue to allow people to live in their homes.
 Some of what is offered includes light housekeeping, assistance with shopping, free meal preparation, and laundry services.